 3.1 Match the Hatch

-One of the most important things when using swimbaits is to “match the hatch,” or replicate the type of baitfish that trout are naturally feeding on.
-Research the local trout species and their prey.
-For instance, Rainbow Trout in British Columbia might be feeding on small minnows, while Lake Trout in Ontario might prefer larger baitfish like ciscoes.
+Replicating the type of local baitfish trout are targeting is key.
+Research local trout species and their preferred prey.
+For example, a Rainbow Trout in British Columbia may be feeding on small minnows, while Lake Trout in Ontario may be preferring larger baitfish.

 3.2 Vary Your Retrieval Speed